How the Net Neutrality Debate Affects Your Internet

 "The reason it didn't happen was, the Federal Trade Commission was on the job," Downes said.
 "It's illegal to discriminate in terms of how we manage internet traffic if you are doing it for anti-competitive purposes."

 If the FCC went back to pre-2010 regulations, the Federal Trade Commission (FTC) would regain its status as the enforcer of those rules.
-But the FTC rules are not as strong as the FCC's, and many companies that provide internet and also provide a common carrier service (such as phone lines) would be exempt from FTC regulation, thanks to a ruling in a recent Ninth Circuit Court of Appeals case.
+But the FTC rules are not as strong as the FCC's.
+One Ninth Circuit Court of Appeals case held that companies that provide internet and also provide a common carrier service (such as phone lines) were exempt from FTC regulation.
+That decision was recently vacated as the Ninth Circuit will rehear the case, and it is uncertain whether the FTC will ultimately hold on to that regulatory power.

 A final option, Downes said, would be to cut off the endless FCC squabbling with congressional action.
 A new law could give the FCC clear regulatory control over net-neutrality issues without regulating ISPs as utilities, Downes said.